Whitedragon115/mdFury/README.md

 ## 🎯 Overview

-mdBin is a state-of-the-art markdown editor that combines the power of modern web technologies with an intuitive, beautiful interface.
-Whether you're a developer documenting code, a writer crafting content, or a student taking notes, mdBin provides the perfect environment for markdown editing with real-time preview capabilities.
+mdFury is a state-of-the-art markdown editor that combines the power of modern web technologies with an intuitive, beautiful interface.
+Whether you're a developer documenting code, a writer crafting content, or a student taking notes, mdFury provides the perfect environment for markdown editing with real-time preview capabilities.

 ## 🌟 Features